ifarup/colourspace/README.md

 colour
 ======

-colour is a Python package for colour metrics and colour space transforms.
+colour is a python package for colour metrics and colour space transforms.
 Many common colour spaces and colour metrics are available, and more are continuously added.
 A description of the design of the computational framework is available as Farup I. (2016) A computational framework for colour metrics and colour space transforms. _PeerJ Computer Science_ 2:e48 https://doi.org/10.7717/peerj-cs.48

+This project is discontinued.
+Further development as a restructured and expanded python package for colour science and image processing is available as https://github.com/ifarup/colourlab

 Modules
 -------